armanfm/ExplorerChem/explorerchem-workflow/README.md

 This directory contains ExploreChem's primary Chainlink CRE workflow.
 It verifies one privately stored JSON document against its Ethereum Sepolia commitment, calculates a document-scoped mass balance, stores the detailed result privately, and anchors deterministic result commitments on-chain.

 This README documents the implementation in `explorerchem-workflow/main.ts`.
-For the complete product architecture, frontend, registry, auditor, limitations, and roadmap, see the [project README](../README.md).
+For the repository overview, see the [project README](../README.md).

 ## Current workflow identity